expertanalytics/xal/content/services/datascience/index.md

   - name: photo
     src: datascience.png
 contact: upforgrabs@xal.no
+tag: datascience
 ---

 Machine Learning is super cool.
 Artificial Intelligence is approaching SINGULARITY, and the human race is screaming with fear.
-Data Science used to be cool, now it old school.
+Data Science used to be cool, now it's old school.